-- SCERA's fiduciary net position as of December 31, 2019 is \$2,916.9 million.
-This amount reflects an increase of 13% in fiduciary net position during 2019, primarily as a result of a net investment gain of \$415.6 million. - SCERA's funding objective is to meet the long-term benefit obligations through contributions and investment income.
-As of December 31, 2019, the date of our last actuarial valuation, the funding ratio for SCERA was 89.4%.
+- SCERA's fiduciary net position as of December 31, 2020 is \$3,073.7 million.
+This amount reflects an increase of 5% in fiduciary net position during 2020, primarily as a result of a net investment gain of \$225.0 million. - SCERA's funding objective is to meet the long-term benefit obligations through contributions and investment

+%.
 The funding ratio is computed by the actuary and uses the actuarial value of assets that incorporate smoothing of investment returns over a five-year period.
-If the market value of assets were used as of December 31, 2019, the funded ratio for SCERA would be approximately 92.8%. - Revenues (additions to plan assets) for the year were \$525.4 million.
-This was comprised of \$65.2 million of employer contributions, \$44.7 million of member contributions, and an investment gain of \$415.6 million. - Expenses (deductions in plan assets) for the year were \$186.3 million, an increase of \$10.1 million (6%) over the prior year.
-The majority of the increase in expenses came from \$10.2 million (6%) increase in pension benefit payments and refunds.
-Administrative and other expenses remained basically flat from the prior year.
+If the fair value of assets were used as of December 31, 2020, the funded ratio for SCERA would be approximately 94.2%.

+- Revenues (additions to plan assets) for the year were \$349.9 million.
+This was comprised of \$77.5 million of employer contributions, \$47.4 million of member contributions, and an investment gain of \$225.0 million. - Expenses (deductions in plan assets) for the year were \$193.1 million, an increase of \$6.8 million (4%) over the prior year.
+The majority of the increase in expenses came from \$7.3 million (4%) increase in pension benefit payments and refunds.
+Administrative and other expenses decreased 0.5 million (14%) from the prior year.